ATV Winch Draining the Battery – What Is Normal and Not?

 2. Let the battery sit for a couple of hours to relieve itself of any surface charge left from the charging process.

-4. Next, you need to do a so-called load test to see if the battery can drive a load.
+4. Next, you must do a so-called load test to see if the battery can drive a load.
 There are several ways to do a load test:

 • Best: Disconnect your fully charged battery and take it to your local auto supply store.
 They will likely have professional tools to test your battery.

 • Better: You can buy a battery load tester for 20 – 40 dollars at most auto supply stores.
-They are great for keeping track of the battery health in all of my vehicles.
+They are great for keeping track of the battery health in all vehicle types.

 • Good: DIY load-test: Set your multimeter to DC voltage.
 The red lead goes to the positive battery terminal, while the black lead goes to ground.
 Observe the voltage reading while you activate the starter.
 The starter draws a high current from the battery in a short amount of time.
 The voltage should never drop below 11.5V.
 If it does, your battery is bad and needs replacing.